KevM/fubumvc-swagger/readme.md

 api/resources.json
 api/{GroupKey}.json
 ```

+The first is for resource discovery which let's Swagger-UI know where all of your resource APIs are defined in JSON.
+The second is for details of each API group present in your app.
+Currently API routes are assumed to be under /api.
+Hopefully this limitation will go away.

 Pointing a Swagger UI web site at ```http://localhost:port/api/``` should render pretty API documentation for all content negotiation enabled actions in your web applicaiton.